ProtoSchool/organizing/RESOURCES.md

 - Event name and date

 All requests must be placed **at least 1.5 weeks prior to your event** to ensure we have enough shipping time.
 You'll receive an email with tracking details when your swag order has shipped.

+### Presentations on DWeb concepts and protocols

+Looking for some educational materials in a more traditional format to supplement your hands-on ProtoSchool workshops?
+- IPFS
+  - Visit the [IPFS Event Materials](https://github.com/ipfs/community#ipfs-event-materials) section of the IPFS Community repo for slide decks on IPFS in that you may adapt according to the [Creative Commons 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
+  - View slide decks and videos from the [core courses at IPFS Camp 2019](https://github.com/ipfs/camp#-core--elective-courses--youtube-playlist).
+Courses A (Understanding How IPFS Deals with Files) and D (The Lifecycle of Data in DWeb) are particularly beginner-friendly and appropriate for a lecture format.

 ### ProtoSchool logo files